etoMvom/masterThesis/README.md

 * **LSTM**: Captures long-term sequential dependencies
 * **GRU**: More efficient alternative to LSTM, with fewer parameters
 * **LSTM/GRU + Bahdanau Attention**: Dynamically focuses on the most relevant parts of the sequence, enhancing interpretability and accuracy, especially on long texts

-Each model is trained under different embedding conditions, enabling fair comparison across various levels of linguistic representation.
+(hybrid models CNN-GRU and CNN-LSTM used on multi-class dataset) Each model is trained under different embedding conditions, enabling fair comparison across various levels of linguistic representation.

 ---